gatsbyjs/gatsby/docs/docs/deploying-to-kintohub.md

 In order to deploy a Gatsby site on KintoHub, you will need to create and deploy a **KintoBlock** into an **Environment** (development, staging, production).

 _Note: A **KintoBlock** is connected to a GitHub repository.
-Accessing the kintoblock page will allow you to build, manage or tags any branches of your repository._
+Accessing the KintoBlock page will allow you to build, manage or tags any branches of your repository._

 ### Create a KintoBlock